 Lessons for Longevity from the world’s ‘Blue Zones’

-I’ve wanted to write about the Blue Zones for a while, and writing this post on the 20th March – International Day of Happiness, seemed to be a perfectly fitting moment to do so.
-I read The Blue Zones by Dan Buettner about a year ago and found it to be a very eye opening,…
+I’ve wanted to write about the Blue Zones for a while.
+Writing this post on the 20th March, International Day of Happiness, seemed like a perfectly fitting moment.
+I read The Blue Zones by Dan Buettner about a year ago and found it to be a very eye opening, grounding and heartwarming read.
+There are…

 Isatou Ceesay | An appreciation post